15 Beaches In Sri Lanka You Should Head To

-13. Bentota Beach, Galle (Recommended)
+13. Bentota Beach, Galle

-14. Negombo Beach (Popular)
+14. Negombo Beach

 Situated at just 10km from the Bandaranaike airport, the Negombo beach is probably the most easily accessible beach in Sri Lanka.
-While this isn’t the most beautiful of Sri Lanka’s beaches, you’ll still find the typical clear water and clean sandy shore here.
+While this isn’t the most beautiful of Sri Lanka’s beaches, you’ll still find the typical clear water and clean sandy shores here.

-There are a few good restaurants on the beach that you could head to, for a good Sri Lankan meal post a dip in the sea.
-There are a few water sporting options available and a ride on the catamarans is a must!
+There are a few good restaurants on the beach that you could head to for a good Sri Lankan meal post a dip in the sea.
+Water sporting options are available too and a ride on the catamarans is a must!

-15. Alankuda Beach, Kalpitiya (Recommended)
+15. Alankuda Beach, Kalpitiya